Scientific: Prosopis glandulosa (Synonym: Neltuma glandulosa)

 USDA 7-11

-Landscape Use: Sprawling and ranging xeric tree, summer shade tree for dry landscape sites, restoration projects, dry riparian areas, not a lawn or street tree.
+Landscape Use: Sprawling and ranging xeric tree, summer shade tree for dry landscape sites or buildings, restoration projects, dry riparian areas, not a lawn or street tree.

 Form & Character: Broadly assymetrical with a twisting and contorted branch topology, picturesque with age, evokes a southwest adobe lifestyle.